LibreOffice/core/testtools/qa/cli/readme.txt

 what.

 The qa test simply executes the cli_bridgetest_inprocess.exe.
-All console output is descarded.
+All console output is discarded.
 When the test fails one should directly run that executable.
 Then one may see the cause of the failure in the console.